 (7) The harbour master may, in writing, delegate any of his or her functions, other than this power of delegation, to a member of staff.

-103. Principal and other functions
+103. Functions of harbour master

 (1) The principal functions of a harbour master are —

-(a) to control the movement and mooring of vessels in the port;
+(a) to control the movement and mooring of vessels in the port; and